maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

 _Takes 10–15 minutes_

 1. Run `xcodebuild -version` or `xcode-select -p` to make sure you’re building with the right version of Xcode.
-1. If this is your first time releasing the Mapbox macOS SDK:
+1. If this is your first time releasing the Mapbox Maps SDK for macOS:
    1. Install `wget` and [`github-release`](https://github.com/aktau/github-release/) from Homebrew and [`caffeinate`](https://rubygems.org/gems/caffeinate) from RubyGems.
    1. Add `export GITHUB_TOKEN='8BADF00DDEADBEEFC00010FF'` to your .bash_profile, where _8BADF00DDEADBEEFC00010FF_ is a [new GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
    1. Optionally, to code-sign Mapbox GL.app, you’ll need to install a provisioning profile for your Mac Developer Program membership.